Victor Klemperer: Third Reich

-In 1933, the Law for the Restoration of the Professional Civil Service was passed removing all non-Aryan professors from their profession, with the exception of those who had fought in World War I. This exception allowed Klemperer to continue in his position a little longer, although without the right to use the university library or other faculty privileges.

-Klemperer was gradually forced out of his job and forced to retire in 1935.
-Although he was allowed to keep part of his pension, the money quickly ran out and he and his wife had to take cleaning jobs (this is unsubstantiated in his diaries).
+In April 1933, the Law for the Restoration of the Professional Civil Service was passed removing all non-Aryan professors from their profession, with the exception of those who had fought in World War I. This exception allowed Klemperer to continue in his position a little longer, although without the right to use the university library or other faculty privileges.
+Klemperer was gradually forced out of his job and finally forced to retire on 1 May 1935.
+His pension amounted to about half of his salary, so money was even tighter than before.

-The couple lost their right to drive and had to sell their car, and their housekeeper had to resign due to the law that prohibited Jews from employing Aryan women.
-Eventually the Klemperers were forced to put down their household cat, a tomcat named Muschel, because of a restriction as to Jews' ownership of pets.
-A Nazi law obliged every Jewish female or male to add Sarah or Israel, respectively, as a middle name on all official documents, allowing Jews to be identified as such whenever required to give their full name.
-(Klemperer dropped the "Israel" as soon as he could safely do so.)
+In May 1938, the Klemperers' housekeeper resigned due to a law that prohibited Jews from employing Aryan women.
+In August 1938, by law every German Jew was obliged to bear a first name featuring on a published list of Jewish names.
+If they didn't already do so, they had to add the name Sarah or Israel (respectively) as a middle name on all official documents.
+This allowed all Jews to be identified as Jewish whenever they were required to give their full name.
+(Klemperer dropped the middle name Israel as soon as he could safely do so.)
+In December 1938, Jews lost the right to drive and the couple had to sell their car.

-That same year, and subsequently, Klemperer was so dismayed with the spread of antisemitism, even among those who professed to be against the Nazis, that he from time to time entertained the possibility of emigration to the U.S.
+That same year, and subsequently, Klemperer was so dismayed with the spread of antisemitism, even among those who professed to be against the Nazis, that he from time to time entertained the possibility of emigration to the U.S. His brother Georg had moved there.
+His niece and some of his friends had also moved abroad.